gordielachance/wp-soundsystem/readme.txt

 Manage a music library within Wordpress; including playlists, tracks, artists, albums and live playlists.
 It's the perfect fit for your music blog !

+= Several new post types =
+Tracks, artists, albums, playlists and live playlists uses each a custom post type, so you can easily manage them.

 = MusicBrainz =
 When managing a track, artist or album, the plugin can search for its MusicBrainz ID.
 It makes it easier to identify the items, and loads various metadatas from [MusicBrainz](https://musicbrainz.org/) (an open data music database).
 For example, when creating an album post, you can load its tracklist from the MusicBrainz datas; so you don't need to enter each track manually.

 = Playlists =
-Create and manage playlists entries easily with the Tracklist metabox.
+Create and manage tracklists easily with the Tracklist metabox.
 Each entry added creates a new Track post.
 Import a tracklist from a file or a music service like Spotify using the Tracklist Parser metabox.
 Export playlists in [XSPF](https://en.wikipedia.org/wiki/XML_Shareable_Playlist_Format) (XML Shareable Playlist Format).